infrahq/infra/docs/reference/cli-reference.md

 ```

-# Connect to a Kubernetes cluster
+# Use a Kubernetes context
-$ infra use kubernetes.development
+$ infra use development

-# Connect to a Kubernetes namespace
+# Use a Kubernetes namespace context
-$ infra use kubernetes.development.kube-system
+$ infra use development.kube-system
 ```

 ### Options inherited from parent commands